-The new Breitling for Bentley GT Ice Chronograph offers a snow-white dial and the signature rotating bezel with circular slide-rule (also known as a variable tachometer.)
-Designed to celebrate Bentley’s numerous achievement when it comes to top speed records set on icy surfaces in cold places, the new limited edition timekeeper seems to just nail it when it comes to exterior finish.
+The 2011 Breitling for Bentley GT Ice Chronograph offers a snow-white dial and the signature rotating bezel with circular slide-rule (also known as a variable tachometer.)
+Designed to celebrate Bentley’s numerous achievements of “top speed” records set on icy surfaces in cold places, the new limited edition just nails it when it comes to the exterior finish.

-Traditionally for the Breitling for Bentley series (possibly, in order to justify the huge price increase over “normal” Breitling watches,) the timekeeper is animated by the top-grade Breitling caliber B13B.
+Traditionally for the Breitling for Bentley series (possibly, in order to justify the huge price increase over “normal” Breitlings,) the timekeeper is animated by the top-grade Breitling caliber B13B.

 Based on the well-known ETA Valjoux 7750 automatic chronograph movement, the caliber is certified by the Swiss COSC (Controle Officiel Suisse des Chronometres) authority as a proper chronometer.
-Basically, this means that B13B is made using high-grade components that, working together, provide the watch with a lot higher accuracy than a base ETA 7750 blank caliber does.
+Basically, this means that B13B is made using high-grade components that, working together, provide the GT Ice Chronograph with a lot higher accuracy than a base ETA 7750 blank caliber does.

-Since the mechanism preserves its original layout with no complications added to it, the dial of the timekeeper, too, is standard: there is the usual day/date display at three hours, a small seconds indicator at 9 o’clock, and a pair of sub-dials for the chronograph itself that are placed at 6 and 12 o’clock.
-The off-white color of the sub-dials give the timekeeper’s face a more three-dimensional appearance and actually make reading them a bit easier since they clearly make the small rhodium-plated pointers look more contrast.
+Since the mechanism preserves its original layout with no complications added to it, the dial, too, is standard: there is the usual day/date display at three hours, a small seconds indicator at 9 o’clock, and a pair of sub-dials for the chronograph itself that are placed at 6 and 12 o’clock.
+The off-white color of the sub-dials gives the timekeeper’s face a more three-dimensional appearance and actually makes reading them a bit easier since they make the small rhodium-plated pointers look more contrast.

 Nighttime legibility also doesn’t seem to be problematic thanks to thin Superluminova strips applied to the hour and minute hands.
 Well, the hands could have been just a tad wider to make them even more readable in darkness, but, well, this is not a diver after all.